Current Research Trainees

 Dr. Morenz is T32 research fellow in Gastrointestinal Surgical Outcomes Research funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in the Surgical Outcomes Research Center (SORCE) under the guidance of Dr. David Flum, Professor in the Division of General Surgery, and Dr. Joshua Liao, Associate Professor, Division of General Internal Medicine, Department of Medicine.
 Through research, she is passionate about increasing the access to and quality of health care for historically marginalized communities.
 Currently she is focused on projects interrogating the impact of insurance type and neighborhood-level measures of social risk on access to kidney and liver transplant for patients living with end-stage kidney and liver diseases, respectively.
 She is also interested in evaluating the effect of audio-only telemedicine on access to health care for historically marginalized patients.
 During her fellowship, Dr. Morenz will complete a Master of Public Health in Health Services with a concentration in Health Systems and Policy at the University of Washington.
 Clinically, she is a graduate of the UW Internal Medicine Residency Program and practices as a primary care physician at Harborview Adult Medicine Clinic.
 She ultimately plans to pursue a career in academic general internal medicine with an emphasis in health equity research and advocacy or in public policy at the state or local level.

-Dr. Yang is a research fellow in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK ) funded T32 fellowship in Gastrointestinal Surgical Outcomes Research at the Surgical Outcomes Research Center (SORCE) under the guidance of Dr. David Flum, Professor in the Division of General Surgery.
-Dr. Yang’s research interests include clinical outcomes, cost-effectiveness, and resource utilization in general and endocrine surgery.
-Dr. Yang will also be enrolled in the Master of Science program in Health Services with coursework in biostatistics, epidemiology, and other methodology in health services research.
-Following general surgery residency, Dr. Yang plans to pursue a fellowship in surgical oncology or endocrine surgery.
+Dr. Ramakrishnan is a T32 research fellow in Gastrointestinal Surgical Outcomes Research funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in the Surgical Outcomes Research Center (SORCE) under the guidance of Dr. David Flum, Professor in the Division of General Surgery.
+Dr. Ramakrishnan’s research interests include digital communication for patient education, resident and medical education, team communication, and wellness.
+During her fellowship, she will also complete a Master of Science in Health Services at the University of Washington.